 Could you use plain or chocolate graham crackers for the homemade crumbs?

-You absolutely could, but we loved the extra flavor from the cinnamon graham crackers and the chocolate graham crackers unfortunately don't translate their flavor terribly well.
+You absolutely could, but I loved the extra flavor from the cinnamon graham crackers and the chocolate graham crackers unfortunately don't translate their flavor terribly well.

-For a deliciously chewy chocolate cookie base, we highly recommend checking out our Double Chocolate Chip Cookie Recipe which you could even add some toasted marshmallows to if you like!
+For a deliciously chewy chocolate cookie base, I highly recommend checking out my Double Chocolate Chip Cookie Recipe which you could even add some toasted marshmallows to if you like!

 Other Recipes Fans of These Cookies Will Love